huggingface/blog/universal_assisted_generation.md

 # Universal Assisted Generation: Enabling assisted generation with any assistant model

+<em>TL;DR</em>: Many models such as `LlaMA 3.1-8B` lack a smaller version to use for assisted generation.
+It's now possible to use any other small model with assistant generation to accelerate inference by 1.5x-2.0x!

 The unprecedented success of LLMs has redefined the limits of NLP.
 However, a major challenge in their deployment is optimizing performance to reduce their response time.
 Speculative decoding is a very popular and practical approach for accelerating LLMs achieving considerable speedups.